mernit/ba-mobile/README.md

-# BlockApps REST API Examples
+# BlockApps Demo App

 This project demonstrates a few of the BlockApps REST APIs which can be used to bootstrap simple blockchain functionality into an existing web or mobile app.
 In this example, we use our REST API to:

 * create a blockchain user with an Ethereum address
-* deploy a simple smart contract
+* deploy a smart contract
+* update a smart contract
-* display some information from our node to monitor the status of our blockchain
+* display some information about our blockchain node

 BlockApps REST APIs come in two flavors: application-level and network-level.
 Most of the time, you'll be using our application-level API, called [Bloc](https://stratodev.blockapps.net/docs/?url=/bloc/v2.2/swagger.json), to execute basic CRUD functionality, like creating users, deploying contracts, and calling contract functions.
 Our network-level API, called [STRATO](https://stratodev.blockapps.net/docs/?url=/strato-api/eth/v1.2/swagger.json), offers advanced functionality to pull data directly from the [Merkle-Patricia trie](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Hash_Tree.svg/1200px-Hash_Tree.svg.png) of your Blockchain.